WilliamEBrinkman/Arduino_Garage_Opener_with_Timers/README.md

 # Arduino_Garage_Opener_with_Timers

-Arduino Garage Door Opener with 2nd Relay and Browser Adjustable timers The previous project was well documented with sources.
+Arduino Garage Door Opener with 2nd Relay and Browser Adjustable timers.

+The previous project was well documented with sources.
 Please refer to that project for basic - how-to.

 Follow on to the earlier project with a few modifications.